jonas-weimar/LaneDetection/Readme.md

   -g MAX_LINE_GAP, --max-line-gap MAX_LINE_GAP
                         Pass a maximum line gap in px for the HoughLines Probability function.
 Best used between 40-55.
-  -c, --detect-cars     If flag set, the program will additionally identify cars
-                        via a cascade classifier.
-  -p, --detect-persons  If flag set.
-The program will additionally identify
-                        persons via a cascade classifier.
 ```

 ### Run